 - Arrival continues to increase in M.P. and Gujarat.
 Bumper production expected despite some loss. - One lakh ton wheat shipment allowed to Afghanistan as donation, Decision on wheat export likely at the end of current month. - Recent rains beneficial to the wheat crop.
-Arrival may be delayed by one week in North India. - Govt. intention to augment supply., Procurement target increased to 26.MMT - Pressure to offload wheat on FCI, - Short supply expected in the international market in medium term .Wheat crop in China under stress.
+Arrival may be delayed by one week in North India. - Govt. intention to augment supply., Procurement target increased to 26.MMT - Pressure to offload wheat on FCI, Procurement in Gujarat will start from 15th of March. - Short supply expected in the international market in medium term .Wheat crop in China under stress.